chrisly42/mc68000-asm-plugin/README.md

     - Formatter + Code Style Settings
     - Register use analysis (but this only makes sense after macro evaluation)

+## Recommendations

+Currently, I would suggest using the fabulous [Browse Word at Caret Plugin](https://plugins.jetbrains.com/plugin/201-browsewordatcaret) to highlight the same address and data registers while editing (see new `View -> Highlight Word at Caret` menu item).

 ## Development notice

-This plugin has been written in Kotlin 1.5.
+This plugin has been written in Kotlin 1.5 using Grammar-Kit.

 It is probably the only plugin (besides [Cajon](https://github.com/chrisly42/cajon-plugin) from the same author) that uses JUnit 5 Jupiter for unit testing so far (or at least the only one I'm aware of ;) ).
 The IntelliJ framework actually uses the JUnit 3 TestCase for plugin testing, and it took me quite a while to make it work with JUnit 5.
 Feel free to use the code (in package ```de.platon42.intellij.jupiter```) for your projects (with attribution).

 ## Changelog

+### V0.2 (unreleased)

+- Added (same) icon for plugin as for file type.
+- Performance improvement: Use Word-Index for global labels and symbols instead of iterating over the file.
+- Performance improvement: Use Stub-Index for global labels and symbols.

 ### V0.1 (20-Jul-21)